 Not only are our pediatric surgeons experts in the care of common conditions such as appendicitis or hernia repair, but our team is also renowned for treatment of more complex conditions such as neonatal congenital anomalies, childhood cancers, and traumas.
 We are also specialists in minimally invasive surgical techniques.

-Pediatric patients recover from surgery in recovery rooms staffed by nurses, doctors and technicians who are uniquely knowledgeable and dedicated to pediatric surgery patients.
+Pediatric patients recover from anesthesia and surgery in recovery rooms staffed by nurses, doctors and technicians who are uniquely knowledgeable and dedicated to pediatric surgery patients.
 Should a child require intensive care, our critical care units are staffed by board-certified intensivists who work hand-in-hand with the pediatric surgeons in charge of the child’s care.

 Our expertise in children allows for us to perform the majority of surgical procedures as same day surgery where the patient is sent home the same day to recover in a familiar setting.
 There are situations where the surgeon will decide to admit the child to the hospital overnight or as long as is necessary to provide the best care possible.